ghuang582/ML-GUI/README.md

 # gui-data
-A basic GUI for a typical modelling investigation using machine learning algorithms.
+A basic GUI for the machine learning process.